Classes Offered

 OK-First Re-certification Class

-The OK-First Re-certification class is a free 1-day refresher class held at locations across Oklahoma.
-The class is also offered as a 2-week self-paced online class.
+The OK-First re-certification class is a free 1-day refresher class held at locations across Oklahoma.
+The class is also offered as a 3-week self-paced online class.
 Approximately 10 re-certification classes are held each year and occur during late winter and late summer.

-All OK-First members are required to take a OK-First Re-certification class no less than once every 24 months.
+All OK-First members are required to take an OK-First re-certification class no less than once every 2 years.
 Failure to comply with this training requirement results in a loss of certification and OK-First data access.

 OK-First Re-certification classes are worth 6 hours of Council on Law Enforcement Education and Training (CLEET) credit for participating officials.